 Anker PowerExpand 4-in-1 SSD USB-C Hub

-This particular USB-C hub’s basic specs are a single 4K HDMI port, two standard USB ports and one USB-C input for pass-through charging.
+Anker sent a sample unit of this USB-C hub for me to review with basic specs including a single 4K HDMI port, two standard USB ports and one USB-C input for pass-through charging.
 Now think about your own setup.

 Let’s say you have a fairly modern laptop like mine, which is an HP Spectre x360 15-inch 2-in-1 PC with a single HDMI port, USB port and two USB-C ports.
 One of which is a much faster Thunderbolt port.
 I can already add a second monitor, a phone charger and a wired keyboard or mouse.